YungBricoCoop/co-deployer/README.md

 Co-Deployer is a tool made to deploy your projects simply and quickly.
 You can deploy your projects to a server using FTP or SFTP and also you can run commands on the server using SSH.

 ## Installation
-You can install Co-Deployer using composer:
+You can install Co-Deployer using pip:
 ```bash
 pip install co-deployer
 ```